Mexican peso: Series D

 The next series of banknotes, designated Series D, was introduced in 1996.
 It is a modified version of Series C with the word "nuevos" dropped, the bank title changed from "El Banco de México" to "Banco de México" and the clause "pagará a la vista al portador" (Pay at sight to the bearer) removed.
 While series D includes the $10 note and is still legal tender, they are no longer printed, are seldom seen, and the coin is more common. $10 notes are rarely found in circulation.
 There are several printed dates for each denomination.

 In 2000, a commemorative series was issued which was based on Series D with the additional text "75 aniversario 1925-2000" under the bank title, which refers to the 75th anniversary of the establishment of the Bank.

 Starting from 2001, each denomination in the series was updated.
 MXN $50, $100, $200, and $500 were the first to be upgraded starting from October 15, 2001; in an effort to combat counterfeiting, these notes were modified with the addition of an iridescent strip.
 On notes of 100 pesos and greater, the denomination is printed in color-shifting ink in the top right corner.
 On September 30, 2002, a new $20 note was introduced.
 The new $20 is printed on longer-lasting polymer plastic rather than paper, and lacks the iridescent strip, but includes a clear window.
 A new $1000 note was issued on November 15, 2004, which was worth about US$88 upon introduction.
-The Bank of Mexico refers to the these upgraded banknotes during this wave of change as "Series D1".
+The Bank of Mexico refers to these upgraded banknotes during this wave of change as "Series D1".

 On April 5, 2004, the Chamber of Deputies approved an initiative to demand that the Bank of Mexico produce by January 1, 2006, notes and coins that are identifiable by the blind population (estimated at more than 750,000 visually impaired citizens, including 250,000 who are completely blind).

 On December 19, 2005, $100, $200, and $500 MXN banknotes in Series D1 were printed, including raised, tactile patterns, meant to make them distinguishable for people with vision incapacities.
 This system has been questioned and many demand that it be replaced by actual Braille so it can be used by foreign visitors to Mexico not used to these symbols.
-The Banco de México, however, says they will continue issuing the symbol bills.
+The Banco de México said will continue issuing the symbol bills.
 The tactile patterns would be continued for Series F and a fourth pattern was added to the MXN $1,000 note.